selimfirat/pysad/README.rst

 Streaming Anomaly Detection Tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `PySAD` contains stream simulators, evaluators, preprocessors, statistic trackers, postprocessors, probability calibrators and more.
-In addition to streaming models, `PySAD` also provides integrations for batch anomaly detectors of the `PyOD framework <https://github.com/yzhao062/pyod/>`_ so that they can be used in the streaming setting.
+In addition to streaming models, `PySAD` also provides integrations for batch anomaly detectors of the `PyOD <https://github.com/yzhao062/pyod/>`_ so that they can be used in the streaming setting.

 Comprehensiveness
 ^^^^^^^^^^^^^^^^^

-`PySAD` provides models that are specifically designed for multivariate and univariate data.
-One can experiment via `PySAD` in supervised, semi-supervised and unsupervised setting.
+`PySAD` serves models that are specifically designed for both univariate and multivariate data.
+Furthermore, one can experiment via `PySAD` in supervised, semi-supervised and unsupervised setting.

 User Friendly